Shivam2906-ui/Kanban-board-celebal-final-assignment/README.md

 - Node.js and npm installed on your development machine.

-Agter that In the project directory, you can run:
+After that In the project directory, you can run:

-npm install
+npm install,
 npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.